callumw118/simpsons-quote-generator/README.md

 # The Simpsons Quote Generator
 A simple front-end website which will randomly generate a quote from The Simpsons using The Simpsons API.
 Displays name, quote and picture of character.
-Also allows user to save a quote to a list of favourites.
+Also allows user to save a quote to a list of favourites and click on it to detail who said it with picture of the character again.

 ![Screenshot of App](/src/assets/screenshot.png?raw=true "Screenshot of App")